University of North Dakota Center for Rural Health

 Please provide information about network activities in your state to support Flex Program activities.

-The ND CAH Quality Network serves as a common platform for CAHs to share best practices, tools and resources related to providing quality care.
-The mission of the Network is to support ongoing performance improvement.
-Goals of the Network include improving information sharing and networking at the regional and state level among CAHs, tertiary facilities and other stakeholders to prevent duplication of efforts.
-All 36 of North Dakota's CAHs are members of this network.
-An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members, as well as oversee the Network's efforts.
-A stakeholder committee, represented by statewide partner organizations, provides feedback, and a link to increase communication.
+The North Dakota CAH Quality Network serves as a common platform for CAHs to share best practices, tools, and resources related to providing quality care.
+The mission of the network is to support ongoing performance improvement.
+Goals of the network include improved networking and information sharing at both the regional and state level among CAHs, tertiary facilities, and other stakeholders to prevent duplication of efforts.
+All 36 North Dakota CAHs are members of this network.
+An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members, as well as oversee the network's efforts.
+A stakeholder committee, represented by statewide partner organizations, provides feedback and a link to increase communication.